MonashSmartStructures/ospgrillage/README.md

 - [x] Orthogonal mesh
 - [x] Positive and negative skews
 - [x] Multiple member definition
+- [x] Transverse slab properties defined based on unit width properties
 - [ ] Customized nodes for skew mesh
-- [ ] Transverse slab properties defined based on unit width properties

 ### In the works
 - [ ] Grouping feature for skew mesh - accommodate for customized nodes
 - [ ] Allow representation of diaphragm in model
 - [ ] Alow representation of transverse secondary beams in model
 - [ ] Enable multi-span definition
+- [ ] Capable to shift origin of mesh generation
+- [ ] Combine individual mesh generation to a single mesh